XanaduAI/strawberryfields/doc/introduction/configuration.rst

 .. warning::
-    Typically, a user should only ever have to execute this code snippet once, when initially configurating their system to connect to the Xanadu Cloud platform.
+    Typically, a user should only ever have to execute this code snippet once, when initially configurating their system to connect to the Xanadu cloud platform.
     It is advised to call ``store_account`` **separately** from any other Python code, such that the authentication token is not shared or committed accidentally.